Finding the right payroll service is more important than you might believe at first glance. You need something that is:

 Intuit Quickbooks offers 3 packages – Core, Premium, and Elite.
 The Core package runs at $45, the Premium at $75, and the Elite at $125.
 The Core package is a full-service payroll solution, and there is no ‘Light’ option available.
 For a small business, the Core package is more than enough.
 The Premium and Elite packages are really for large businesses and enterprises that need to make use of HR features, premium time tracking, and advanced tax solutions.

 This is a top product, especially if you are already using some other Quickbooks products.
 However, customer reviews of this company are mixed, and Quickbooks can have some problems.
-When a company starts to get really big, it can have trouble with backwards compatibility and keep all classes of customers happy.
+When a company starts to get really big, it can have trouble with backward compatibility and with keeping all classes of customers happy.

 Quickbooks UK has a rating of 4.6 stars out of 5, which is quite impressive (a 4.6-star rating of over 5,000 reviews is actually superior to a 4-9 star rating of 900 or so reviews, which is what OnPay has).
 But there are some dreadful (and consistent) complaints with Consumer Affairs.

 They seem to be having major trouble dealing with clients’ issues regarding interoperability and upgrades between operating systems and platforms.
 People with legacy systems will need to update their systems before migrating to Intuit Quickbooks, otherwise, they are setting themselves up for complete misery.
 There seem to be many accounts of people who have been with the company for 10 years or more but feel that the enterprise is not what it once was.